ExTypeWriter/C-Algo/Lab1_BIN_GCD_IEE/Readme.md

-# IEEE 754 Floating-Point Representation Program
+# IEEE 754 Floating-Point Binary Representation Program
 This program converts a given decimal number into its IEEE 754 floating-point representation.
 It supports both positive and negative numbers, Including special case.

 ## Table of Contents